Dreample-Emu/dreample/README.md

 Description
 --------------------------
-We aren't ReiCast, we are dreample!
+We aren't ReiCast, but we are dreample!
 We won't have a bland menu, we will have a dreamcast themed menu.
 Our hud will work and our emulator will be playable!, like no other.